 Supporting artists of all ages and the educators that inspire them.
+Learn more about the innovate work of Oberlin Center for the Arts.

 Often times, those students who stand to benefit the most from the arts, receive the least.
 Whatsmore, schools with a higher concentration of students in poverty are less likely to offer arts education, provide limited programming, and oftentimes lack a unified arts curriculum.